jquery-validation/validation-content/pages/documentation.md

 *Notable features of the demo:*

-* Customized message display: No messages displayed for the required method, only for type-errors (like wrong email format); A summary is displayed at the top ("You missed 12 fields.
+* Customized message display: No messages displayed for the required method, only for typing-errors (like wrong email format); A summary is displayed at the top ("You missed 12 fields.
 They have been highlighted below.")
 * Remote validation of email field.
 Try to enter eg. glen@marketo.com
 * Integration with masked-input plugin, see Zip and Phone fields and Credit Card Number on step 2
 * A custom method for making the billing address on step 2 optional when "Same as Company Address" is checked
 * A custom method for checking the password: Checks that the password contains at least one number and one character and that it is at least 6 characters long.
-If the user blurs the field with an invalid value, the input emptied and gets focus again.
+If the user blurs the field with an invalid value, the input is emptied and gets focus again.

 ## [The Remember The Milk sign-up form](http://jquery.bassistance.de/validate/demo/milk/)
 The sign-up form from rememberthemilk.com (based on an older version).
 The custom validation was replaced using this plugin.
 Thanks to RTM for contributing!